Camino de Santiago: The Portuguese Way

 This pilgrimage covers the last 100 km from the city of Vigo, Spain, to Santiago de Compostela.
 The 100 km distance (68 miles) is required to receive a certification of completion of pilgrimage; the “compostella” from the pilgrim office.
 Our journey includes time walking along the sea coast from Vigo onto the Spiritual Variant which follows the River Ulla into Padron.
 This pilgrimage skirts the edge of the sea, offering ocean and river views.
 It is known for its beauty and sense of spirituality.

-To arrive in Vigo, flights connect from the U.S. for an overnight flight to Porto or Lisbon in Portugal or through Madrid or Santiago de Compostela, Spain From your arrival city, a short flight, bus, or train would bring you to Vigo a port city since the 16th century, the largest city in Galicia, Spain.
+To arrive in Vigo, flights connect from the U.S. for an overnight flight to Porto or Lisbon in Portugal or through Madrid or Santiago de Compostela, Spain.
+From your arrival city, a short flight, bus, or train would bring you to our starting point of Vigo a port city since the 16th century, the largest city in Galicia, Spain.

 Upcoming Dates: